rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

 Azure policy plugin is enabled when you connect your ARO cluster with Azure ARC.
 ![Image](Images/aro-arc-integration-image4.png)

-you can click on ```go to Azure Policies``` to look at the policies assigned to your cluster, check their status and attach more policies.
+You can click on ```go to Azure Policies``` to look at the policies assigned to your cluster, check their status and attach more policies.

 ![Image](Images/aro-arc-integration-image5.png)